FREE Books for Your Classroom Library

 What Types of Books Are In the Boxes?
 Are They Quality Books?

 Super valid question.
 The books are typically clearance books that did not sell or books that have been on the shelves for a long time.
 Approximately 20% of the books in most of my boxes are not necessarily ones I would use to stock my classroom library.
 These books might be super dated (i.e. 1975 is the earliest I have found) or just aren’t a good fit (i.e. Using Felt Boards in the Elementary Classroom).
 In my last box (May), I counted just because I knew you would ask.
 In one box of “Elementary” books there were 98 books (WHAT?!?!?!).
 Before showing them to students I sorted out 21 books that were not just-right fits for us.
 This percentage definitely changes.
 Sometimes it is a lot more and sometimes a lot less.
-I would consider our “May Box” (shown in this post) a pretty average box and it was still packed with great books.
-There were FOUR Patricia Polacco books (my K/1 friends were PUMPED) and lots of awesome nonfiction books.
-Each of my students were able to add 3 books to their “Summer Reading” bags!
+I would consider our “May Box” (shown in this post) a pretty average box.

-What Do You Do With Books that Aren’t a Good Fit?
+What Do You Do With Books that Aren’t a Good Fit For Your Classroom Library?

 Great question!
 Here are a couple of different options –

-- Send out an all-call to your teacher friends.
+- Instead of giving them randomly, send out an all-call to your teacher friends.
 Something you might not use, might work perfectly for them!